The covariogram and Fourier-Laplace transform in $\mathbb{C}^n$: Introduction

+(Note that a translation of $K$ leaves $\cZ(K)$ unchanged.)
+In the class of $C^\infty_+$ convex bodies (the subscript $+$ means that $\pa K$ is assumed to have Gauss curvature positive everywhere) Problem 2 has been solved in the planar case \cite{Kob1}, but is still open for $n\geq3$.
+In connection with Problem~2 Kobayashi~\cite{Kob1, Kob2} studies, in any dimension and only in the case of $C^\infty_+$ convex bodies, the asymptotic behavior at infinity of $\cZ(K)$.
+It turns out that this asymptotic behaviour contains information about the width function of $K$ and the ratio of the Gauss curvatures of $\pa K$ at antipodal points (see~Theorem~\ref{teo_kobayashi} of this paper for the precise statement).

-In this paper we are interested in the consequences of this study for the covariogram problem.
-To this end we first prove Kobayashi's result under lower regularity assumptions (see Theorem~\ref{teo_kobayashi_cm} for the precise statement).
-Then we use this extension as a key to prove a positive answer to the covariogram problem for smooth convex bodies in every dimension. \begin{theorem} Let $n\geq 2$ and define $\ds=8$ when $n=2,4,6$, $\ds=9$ when $n=3,5,7$ and $\ds=[(n-1)/2]+5$ when $n\geq8$.
+The Covariogram Problem and Problem~2 have different origins and have not interacted so far.
+In this paper we bring an idea used for Problem~2 to obtain new results for the Covariogram Problem.
+To this end we first prove Kobayashi's result regarding the asymptotics of $\cZ(K)$ under lower regularity assumptions (we lower these assumptions from $K\in C^\infty_+$ to $K\in C^\ds_+$, where $\ds$ is as in Theorem~\ref{teo_cov_smooth}).
+Then we use this extension as a key to prove a positive answer to the Covariogram Problem for $C^\ds_+$ convex bodies in every dimension. \begin{theorem} Let $n\geq 2$ and define $\ds=8$ when $n=2,4,6$, $\ds=9$ when $n=3,5,7$ and $\ds=[(n-1)/2]+5$ when $n\geq8$.
 Let $H$ and $K$ be convex bodies in $\R^n$ of class $C^\ds_+$.
-Then $g_H=g_K$ implies that $H$ and $K$ coincide, up to translations and reflections. \end{theorem} The class of $C^\ds_+$ convex bodies is the one where we are able to extend Kobayashi's result.
+Then $g_H=g_K$ implies that $H$ and $K$ coincide, up to translations and reflections. \end{theorem}